Kelly Slater's Surf Ranch

 How Does The Surf Ranch Work?

-What is important to understand is that the way surfing works at the Ranch is different than what you would expect from most wave pools.
-The technology used in this pool is much different from the Waco pool's 'Perfect Swell Technology,' which creates three different wave sets.
+What is important to understand is that the way surfing works at the Ranch is not the same as you would expect from most wave pools.
+The technology used in this pool is much different from the Waco Surf Park's 'Perfect Swell Technology,' which creates three different wave sets.

 At the Surf Ranch, you get a single, long ride.
 As far as the public knows, the Surf Ranch produces 15 waves per hour, meaning that any surfer who visits could expect to catch around 120 waves in a day if they hit every wave.